 Growing Up and Family

-Judge McKenney is married to Bethany who is the District Nurse for Manchester Local Schools where their children attend: Nathan, 14, and Selah, 15.
-They reside in the city of New Franklin and are active church members at The Chapel in Akron and Green.
+Judge McKenney has been married for 25 years to Bethany who is a Green High School Alumni.
+They are proud parents of Selah and Nathan.
+Bethany was the District Nurse for Manchester Local Schools and now serves on Summit County Council.
+They reside in the city of New Franklin and are members of The Chapel in Green.